Ullaakut/RTSPAllTheThings/README.md

 * `RTSP_PASSWORD` | `-p`:
   If you want to enable security on your stream, using this option will allow you to specify the password required to access your stream [default: none]
 * `RTSP_RESOLUTION` | `-s`:
-  The resolution at which you want to stream [default: `1280x720`] - CES will have to do encoding to resize the stream (CPU usage)
+  The resolution at which you want to stream [default: `1280x720`] - RTSPATT will have to do encoding to resize the stream (CPU usage)
 * `RTSP_FRAMERATE` | `-f`:
-  The desired output framerate for your stream [default: `25`] - CES will have to do encoding to change the framerate (CPU usage)
+  The desired output framerate for your stream [default: `25`] - RTSPATT will have to do encoding to change the framerate (CPU usage)
 * `INPUT` | `-i`:
   Input used as video source. [default: `pattern:smtpe`]
   - If the argument starts with `rtsp://` it will try to open it as an **RTSP stream**